-It is often subtle differences, slight incongruities, which are the real strength of the individual, making possible extraordinary contributions.
-And the success of any difficult venture is far more often than not, realized through the collective efforts of a group of individuals, each with their own slight or not so slight incongruities.
-In the world’s of startups and Special Forces, these individuals are sought out for their differences of thinking, their unique capacities which go against the thinking of others on the team in just the right fashion to provide a balance of perspective.
+It is often subtle differences, and slight incongruities, which are the real strength of the individual, making possible extraordinary contributions.
+And the success of any difficult venture is far more often than not, realized through the collective efforts of a group of individuals, each with their own slight or not-so-slight incongruities.
+In the world of startups and Special Forces, these individuals are sought out for their differences of thinking, and their unique capacities which go against the thinking of others on the team in just the right fashion to provide a balance of perspective.

 Only this, a balance of the unique skills and incongruities of a team of individuals, allows for successfully addressing the unexpected, arising from the inevitable complexity which greatly impacts decision-making, whether in the unconventional warfare world of Special Forces or that of startups.
 There is a limit however to the divergence of thinking that can be effective,

 to the depth of incongruity, due to one all-import

 ant overriding requirement.
 And that requirement is unit cohesiveness built upon the unique emergent culture of the organization or unit.

 “A diamond with a flaw is worth more than a pebble without imperfections.”

 This is the trick really, the most difficult of tasks for the success of your venture, to find the diamond flawed in just the right way to benefit rather than simply a diamond, even a flawed one.
 This is very difficult as a diamond is still a diamond which leads us to believe there is value to our team and venture.
 But it is not the case every diamond is of value to every venture, simply because the individual represented as this diamond possesses an impressive background, knowledge, and capacities with which to contribute.
 It is still about the balance of imperfections represented by every diamond on the team, about a natural fit with the culture of the unit, organization, and venture.